chronology

 July 1st - Paris, Theodor Dannecker and Adolf Eichmann plan the next part of the first six convoys of a thousand Jews from France to Auschwitz.

-8 July - A second list Otto is obliged to remove from sale all the books of Jewish authors.
+8 July - A second list Otto is obliged to remove from sale all books by Jewish authors.
 A German ordinance prohibits Jews from the regulation of theaters and all public places.

 July 11 - I have written a lot lately.
 I suppose they will be posthumous works, but it always makes time pass